Giannoulas/epos4_usb_hub_fix/README.md

 # EPOS4 USB Hub Fix

 The port names and node IDs of EPOS4 controllers can be problematic when using USB hubs.
+A solution found while working on Hermes Team, https://www.hermesteam.eu/.

 ## Tested Devices